bloominstituteoftechnology/Intro-Python-I/README.md

 * `cal` -- Experiment with module imports
 * `obj` -- Classes and objects

-## Day 2
+## Days 3 and 4

 ### Goals

-* Solidify the Python basics
+* Solidify the Python basics by implementing a simple text adventure game

 ### Summary

-* Implement a basic text adventure game
 * Add classes for rooms and the player
 * Add a simple parser that reads user input and performs actions
+* Add items to the game that the user can carry around
+* Make rooms able to hold multiple items
+* Make the player able to carry multiple items
+* Add two-word commands to the parser
+* Add the `get` and `drop` commands to the parser

 ### Instructions